 THE DESIGNERS & ACTORS:

 The cast and crew is a talented mix of students, faculty, alumni, and community members.
-Leading the cast as Lizzy Bennet is Sarah Williams (Insert quote here).
-The ever present Mr. Fitzwilliam Darcy is played by Luke Williams (Insert quote here).
+Leading the cast as Lizzy Bennet is Isabella Nygren.
+The ever present Mr. Fitzwilliam Darcy is played by Luke Williams.
 The rest of the Bennet Family is Paloma Polanco as Mrs. Bennet and Michael Shaeffer as Mr. Bennet.
-Lizzy’s sisters are Riley von Borstel as Jane, Isabella Nygren as Lydia, and Jared Olin as Mary.
-Jared Olin also plays the role of the ever-loving Mr. Charles Bingley, alongside Jessica Reed as his sister Caroline Bingley.
-The calm and practical Charlotte Lucas is played by Theatre UAF Alumni Kellie Berntein.
-Film and Performance Arts majors Isabella Nygren (Anne DeBourgh and Lydia Bennet), Steven Anderson (Mr. Collins), and Charles Wolgemuth (Mr. George Wickham) make their main stage debuts.
+Lizzy’s sisters are Riley von Borstel as Jane, Jessica Reed as Lydia, and Jared Olin as both Mary Bennet and ever-loving Mr. Charles Bingley.
+Jared Olin states,“It has been a joy to get my introduction to Jane Austen’s work, even if it isn’t her original text.
+In an early table work rehearsal, I was asked why I might think that Pride and Prejudice (and Jane Austen) is so well loved.
+My response was that it shows different sides of love by containing relationships of very different stages in the story.
+Lizzy and Darcy are sparking a fresh romance while Mr. and Mrs. Bennet are at a later point in life, but also within their relationship.
+There are examples of unrequited love, taboo love, spontaneous love and many more.
+I think that allows this play to stand the test of time.
+If you have ever loved or have aspired to be loved by someone, then there’s a high chance that you will find this story to be a relatable one.”
+Playing Bingley’s sister is Flyn Ludington as Caroline Bingley.
+The calm and practical Charlotte Lucas is played by Theatre UAF Alum Kellie Berntein.
+Film and Performing Arts majors Paloma Polanco (Anne DeBourgh) and Charles Wolgemuth (Mr. George Wickham) both recently seen in She Kills Monsters: Virtual Realms.
+Steven Anderson (Mr. Collins) makes his main stage debut.
 UAF Linguistics Professor Siri Tuttle rounds out the cast as the mighty Lady Catherine DeBourgh of Rosings Park.

 - This play is rated PG.